DonMVB/aws/AWS_Assoc_SAA_C02.md

 - For any Logical Resources in the stack, CloudFormation will make a corresponding Physical Resources in your AWS account.
 It is CloudFormation’s job to keep the logical and physical resources in sync.
 - If you create a new EC2 instance and a new EBS volume in a CloudFormatin template, you will need to specify the EC2 logical ID and the EBS volume ID to link them.
+- Templates do not have to be region specific, although since AMI's are region specific you would need to use CF "mappings" to specify the base AMI (AWS SAA Prep).
 - CloudFormation compliments Beanstalk.
 BS covers deploying (auto provisioning) everything for an application, as it is integrated w/ the developer lifecycle.
 BS uses CF to create / maintain instances - a PaaS like layer for apps.